SMSD says staffing shortages could force district to return to remote learning

 Several teachers at the event voiced concerns that teaching in person is unsafe, with protocols like masking and social distancing practically impossible to enforce all the time.
 They also echoed some of the concerns about stress on staff, raised later at the board meeting.

 Leigh Rysko teaches Spanish at Shawnee Mission South High School and said that her school on Tuesday was scrambling to find enough substitutes to fill openings.
-She said there were other concerns, too.
+She said in-person instruction has also posed challenges, especially in a language class.

-“It does not feel safe.
-There were at least 18 teachers who didn’t have enough spray bottles to disinfect between classes.
-Students aren’t staying three feet apart, let alone six,” she said.
+“My instinct as their teacher and their instincts as students is to work together, to be close, to be talking,” she said.
+“That’s hard.
+We’d probably be doing better work at home, honestly.”

 Kristin Gray is a paraprofessional at an elementary school in the district and also the parent of two daughters who attend SMSD schools, one a high school freshman who is doing remote learning, and another who is doing full-time, in-person learning in elementary school.